 - A.2.
 Stairs and Elevator Penthouses that project above the maximum overall height of the building shall count toward the 15 percent allowance.
 Equipment screens which project above the maximum overall height of the building shall also count toward the above 15 percent allowance. - A.3.
 Parapet Walls permitted up to five feet in height, as measured from the maximum height limit, or finished level of roof.
 A guardrail with a surface of at least 70 percent open or with opacity of not more than 30 percent (as viewed in elevation) shall be permitted above a parapet wall or within two feet of a parapet wall, provided that such guardrail is not more than four feet in height.
 Such restriction on guardrail height shall not apply when located beyond two feet from a parapet wall, in which case the guardrail shall be exempt from parapet height requirements. - A.4.
 Mechanical Equipment shall be set back from all building facades by at least 10 feet and screened from new and existing sidewalk view as well as the views from the rail embankment to the greatest extent possible. - A.5.
 Solar Energy: Solar panels are permitted on flat roofs anywhere below the parapet, regardless of building height.
-Portions of taller solar installations that are higher than 4 feet shall be subject to limits on roof coverage and height.
-On sloping roofs, panels may be flat-mounted but may not exceed 18" above the roofline. - A.6.
+Portions of taller solar installations that are higher than 4 feet may be subject to limits on roof coverage and height.
+On sloping roofs, panels may be flat-mounted but should not exceed 18" above the roofline.
+The location, height and design of solar installations will ultimately be decided by the Borough Council. - A.6.
 Green Roof: Vegetated roofs shall be permitted, provided they do not exceed 3 feet, 6 inches in height, excluding vegetation, as measured from the maximum height limit.
-On roofs with slopes greater than 20 degrees, vegetated roofs shall be limited to a height of 12 inches measured perpendicular to the roof surface.
+On roofs with slopes greater than 20 degrees, vegetated roofs shall be limited to a height of 12 inches measured perpendicular to